 After treatment, the average depression score significantly decreased in both groups, indicating an improvement in patients' depression.
-Furthermore, there was no statistically significant difference in the average depression scores after treatment between the two groups, as well as in the frequency distribution of drug side effects.
+Furthermore, there was no statistically significant difference in the average depression scores after treatment between the two groups, as well as in the frequency distribution of drug side-effects.
 Consequently, it can be concluded that both Citalopram and Escitalopram drugs effectively improved depression in chronic renal failure patients undergoing hemodialysis.
-These two drugs have no significant difference in the effects and side effects.
-More studies are needed to generalize the results to all patients with hemodialysis.
+Additionally, there is no significant difference in the effects and side-effects between these two drugs.
+It seems that more studies are needed to generalize the results to all patients with hemodialysis.